vlad-the-compiler/microGL/README.md

 You can find the development update posts below, in chronological order.
 Stay tuned for updates!

+# Target platform

+Long time, no updates.
+I'm happy to announce that microGL will support the RP2040 chip out of the box, along with ESP32.
+Future updates on the graphics engine will most likely showcase it running on the Raspberry Pi Pico.
+RP2040 is the perfect candidate for such a graphics engine, as it has dedicated hardware that accelerates linear transformations.

 # Hello, world!

 After a long period of ~procrastination~ refactoring, the codebase is now neatly structured, and we've got proper rendering of sprites, and affine transformations.
 Video at the link below.